sethdandridge/sojourn/README.md

 # Sojourn
-Platform for sharing your vacation home with friends and family
+Platform for sharing your vacation home with friends and family.
+[View the site in action!](https://sojourn.house)

 ## Installation (Ubuntu)
 - sudo apt-get install postgresql postgresql-contrib